mijailmariano/mijailmariano/README.md

 I am currently a Data Science student in Codeup's Kalpana Cohort.
 Codeup is a fully-immersive, project-based career accelerator that provides students with 670+ hours of expert instruction in applied data science.

 <span style="color:#2F4F4F"> In my creative time, I enjoy writing, hiking, frisbee golf, and spending as much time with family and our dog as possible.
 I also lead a bookclub that meets at the intersection of ``leadership and culture`` :footprints:<br></br>
-**I welcome other data science and OrgDev enthusiasts to connect with me and join me on this journey.**</span> :world_map:
+**I invite other data science and OrgDev enthusiasts to connect with me and join me on this journey.**</span> :world_map:

 [![Linkedin Badge](https://img.shields.io/badge/-mijailmariano-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/mijailmariano/)](https://www.linkedin.com/in/mijailmariano)